N0K0/Hacky-blog/content/posts/guides/LimeSDR/lime_sdr_fedora.md

 **FILL OUT**

-So here is a image of the graph that makes the gr_
+So here is a image of the graph that makes the g

 # So what really is GSM?
 *The Global System for Mobile Communications (GSM) is a standard developed by the European Telecommunications Standards Institute (ETSI)